-Since 2014, World Citizen Artists has attracted artists, musicians and fans globally from a diverse range of backgrounds.
+Since 2014, World Citizen Artists has attracted artists, musicians, and followers globally from a diverse range of backgrounds.
 Our community recognises that despite our differences, we all share the same world.
 Therefore, the World Citizen Artists team and our members work actively to unite those who believe that through creativity we can inspire positive change in our society.

 Creating the Community